h369kr/pdf_read_uc/README.md

 Use the provided notebook snippets to automate PDF ingestion and optionally build a metadata layer for advanced AI/ML use cases.

+A few clarifications to better tailor the approach:

+What type of PDFs are you working with?

+PDFs that already contain tables (like reports, invoices, financial statements)?
+Text-heavy PDFs that you want to structure into tabular format?
+Scanned/image-based PDFs that need OCR?

+What's the desired output structure?

+One row per page with extracted text?
+Actual table extraction (if PDFs contain tables)?
+Custom schema based on document type?

+Scale and automation?

+Batch processing of multiple PDFs?
+Scheduled pipeline or one-time extraction?

+Tools preference?

+Open source libraries (PyPDF2, pdfplumber, tabula-py)?
+Azure Document Intelligence (formerly Form Recognizer)?
+Other commercial OCR services?